 The Cooperative Youth Leadership Camp is not just another camp!
 You are going to make life-long friends.
 Learn about yourself and build new leadership skills that you will use forever!

 Wheatland’s Youth Tour Program is open to high school juniors (16 years of age or older) whose primary residence is in Wheatland Electric’s service territory.

-There are 13 high schools in Wheatland’s service territory and we ask each to choose a student for consideration.
+Students apply online for consideration and the top candidates are chosen.
 Those students then enter into a rigorous, competitive process, writing essays, taking tests and then interviewing with a 3-judge panel.
 Not only is it a great opportunity, it's great practice for life!
 The Top 4 candidates are then chosen.
 Wheatland Electric has the opportunity to send two students to the Youth Tour in Washington D.C. and two students to the Cooperative Youth Leadership Camp in Steamboat Springs, Colorado.
 The top candidate has the option to choose which they would like to attend.